SaimMahmoodRamday/SaimMahmoodRamday/README.md

 ## Recent builds

 **[PakEconBot](https://github.com/SaimMahmoodRamday/pak-econ-rag)** — Agentic RAG system on Pakistan's economy.
-Hand-rolled ReAct loop (skipped LangChain's agent internals on purpose) over Groq-hosted Llama 3.3 70B, Pinecone retrieval, dual embedding strategy to keep the production image PyTorch-free.
+Hand-rolled ReAct loop over Groq-hosted Llama 3.3 70B, Pinecone retrieval, dual embedding strategy to keep the production image PyTorch-free.
 Deployed on EC2 + S3 with a GitHub Actions pipeline that ships backend and frontend in parallel on every push.

 **[Multi-Agent Production System](https://github.com/SaimMahmoodRamday/multi-agent-prod-system)** — Three-agent pipeline that investigates GitHub issues end-to-end and drafts a PR with its findings, gated behind human approval.
 Runs with zero API keys against deterministic mocks, has 83 tests, per-agent cost/latency tracking, and provider fallback (Groq → Claude/Gemini) — built like something meant to survive contact with real traffic, not a demo.